flisacka/qcoinclub-whitepaper/README.md

 ## 7.2.
 Business entity

-The business entity that manages QCoinClub is Flisacka Sp.z o. o.
+The business entity managing QCoinClub is Flisacka Sp.z o. o., a limited company registered in Poland under KRS number 0000883803

 # 8. Roadmap

 ## 8.1.
 Release of the QCoin Smart Contract - Aug 2021